 As noted above, there are all kinds of segments and sectors to choose from.
 Let's take a look at some of them, arranged roughly by category:

-Senior care and services - This sector, already growing rapidly, is expected to expand even faster in the coming decades as the Baby Boomers become the Elder Set.
+Senior care and services — This sector, growing rapidly, is expected to continue expanding in the coming decades as the Baby Boomers become the Elder Set.
 This means a boom in at-home senior care, from cooking and cleaning to transportation and basic medical care.
 It also means remodeling homes for access and safety.

 Computers and technology — As technology continues to expand its role in everyday life, so do opportunities to help people manage it.
 These include IT services for home and/or business; building websites; after-school computer classes for children (or adults); installing home entertainment systems; and appliance repair.

-Pets - Even in times of recession, people continue spending money on their precious Muffy and Spike.
-Opportunities in this sector include pet walking, pet washing, pet care, and pet cleanup (yes, there are franchised poop-scooping businesses, several in fact!)
+Pets — Even in times of recession, people continue spending money on their precious Muffy and Spike.
+Opportunities in this sector include pet walking, pet washing, pet care and boarding, and pet cleanup (yes, there are franchised poop-scooping businesses!).

 Specialized services — A wide, ever-changing, and growing variety of options in specialized, home-based services continue to appear in the franchise marketplace.
 Examples include real estate, home inspection, detective work (online or in the field), franchise consulting, photography, DNA testing, drug testing, and coupons (online or on paper).

-This brings up another important point: After running your business all day, can you "turn it off" and spend quality time with your mate and your family?
+This brings up another important point: After running your business all day, can you "turn it off" and spend quality time with your mate and family?
 Workaholics may drive their business to success, but they also can drive their family and friends crazy.
-Another critical skill is learning to balance your family and personal life, to have your financial goals serve your life goals.
-You want to run your business, not have it run you.
+Thus, another critical skill is learning to balance your family and personal life, to have your financial goals serve your life goals.
+You want to run your business, not have it run your life.

 Whether you like to get out and provide hands-on care or manage a staff from an office, any of these sectors and subsectors could be your ticket to self-employment and securing your financial future.
 So once you have your house in order (literally and figuratively) and your priorities straight, it's time to go for the gold!